JonnyNewfarm/ecom-project/README.md

 ## Brief:
  * The Homepage should have a list of all the products.
 * search bar that filters products when typing in a product name.
-             *  Clicking on a product should take a user to an individual product page.
+* *  Clicking on a product should take a user to an individual product page.
  * You pages should use a Layout component that contains a header and footer.
-               .* <Cart icon component that acts as a button as well as displays the current number of items in the cart.
+* Cart icon component that acts as a button as well as displays the current number of items in the cart.
 *  discountedPrice property to display the price of the product.
 If there is a difference between the discountedPrice and price properties then that means there is a discount for that product.
 Calculate what this discount is and display it on the page.
 *   Clicking on the Cart icon will load the Cart page, which will list all of the products as well as a total.
             *    The Cart page will have a Checkout button.
               *  Clicking this Checkout button then goes to a Checkout success page.
               *  The Checkout success page will display a message to the user notifying them that their order was successful.